yannvillellas/Angular-website/BUILD.md

 ## Install the packages

-in the front and in the backend folder type :
+In the front and in the backend folder type :

 ```powershell
 npm install